neuron-whisperer/jubilee/README.md

 * **Configuration:** Some features of Jubilee are declared in `config.txt`, which App and Worker load during initialization.
 The App class features a set of default values in case `config.txt` is not present.
 During runtime, one Worker class (by default, the first one created) periodically checks the modification date of `config.txt` and pushes updates to the App via the messaging queue, which reduces redundant file-system operations and preserves the lifespan of flash-based storage.

 * **Global, Persistent Application State:** The App stores an `app_state` dict containing application-wide data for all Modes.
-The App can be configured ot save `app_state` in a file at app exit and to reload it at app start to persist the state of the App.
+The App can be configured to save `app_state` in a file at app exit and to reload it at app start to persist the state of the App.
 The App can also provide a default `app_state` to be used when a saved `app_state` is not found on startup.

 * **Mode Contexts:** Jubilee can run in a modal context, where each app process loop invokes the `process` method for the current mode, or a modeless context, where each app process loop invokes the `process` method for *every* mode.
 Jubilee also supports a no-display ("headless") context that runs without any graphics or mouse / touch functionality, while maintaining all `process` methods and keyboard input checking.